rjkroege/chrome2txtmate/readme.md

 4. I want to share the crx with the chromium mailing list.

-Aside
-===
-An editor inline as a Chrome extension would permit editing code with respect to the contents of the code search interface.
-The code search interface gives the IDE interface with navigation.
-Then click on a file to edit it.
-With high-lights.

-Obviously, we also would need a terminal window.
-The terminal would link-ify everything.
-And provide a rich tab-based auto-completed with some kind of semantic facility.
-And wily-style cut and paste.
-One file/tab makes things easier: for example, I can use native undo.

-What about projects that don't have a google CS backend?
-We could add a project navigator to the go backend.
-(The backend knows how to host wily commands, speaks 9p for the plan9 types, etc.)

-This scheme means that the existing work is possibly usable sooner.
-In fact, the client side is almost entirely done in this vision.
-I should flesh it out.
-I can use divvy for window management.
-Or just have lots of tabs.
-And the PM summary tab: a popup window that provides an overview of the current CL.
-(Can prototype this in TextMate's web view?)

 Other Notes
 ===
 Might need to remove duplicate Chrome tabs: [duplicate tab detector](https://github.com/mbhutton/chrome-duplicate-tab-detector)